Dean151/ButtonKit/README.md

 # ButtonKit

-ButtonKit provide two SwiftUI buttons to deal with throwable and asynchronous actions.
+ButtonKit provides a new a SwiftUI Button replacement to deal with throwable and asynchronous actions.
-By default, SwiftUI button only accept a closure.
+By default, SwiftUI Button only accept a closure.

 With ButtonKit, you'll have access to an `AsyncButton` view, accepting a `() async throws -> Void` closure.